 Covent Garden (Leporello), Salzburg Festival (Osmin), Paris Chatelet (Rossignol), Liceu Barcelona (Wozzeck)

 and Lyric Opera of Chicago (Daland).
-Return productions
+Return productions followed: at the Met

-Festival (Così fan tutte, Don Giovanni).
+(Così fan tutte, Don Giovanni).

 Major appearances in the 2006/07 season include his first Tristan in Brussels, Der Rosenkavalier in Paris, Monte Carlo

 and Berlin, Rusalka in Torino and

 Wozzeck in San Diego.
 This summer marks Franz Hawlata’s debut at the Bayreuth

 Festival as Hans Sachs in the new production of Die Meistersinger.

 Franz Hawlata is increasingly in demand as a concert singer and his discography

 includes: Rocco/Leonore (with Gardiner

-on DG Archiv); Water Spirit/Rusalka (with Mackerras on Decca); Franz Schmidt’s Buch mit sieben
+on DG Archiv); Water Spirit/Rusalka

+Decca); Franz Schmidt’s Buch mit sieben

 Siegeln (with Harnoncourt on Teldec-Warner); Loewe’s Three Wishes, Spohr’s Faust; Nicolai’s Merry Wives of Windsor and Marschner’s

 Vampyr as well as solo recordings

 of German opera arias, an all-Verdi programme as well as Lieder by Carl Loewe

 (all on Capriccio).

 © 2006 Bruce Duffie